thegabriele97/Operating-Systems-For-Embedded-Systems-_-Learning/TrampolineOS/projects/os4es_assignment_exam/README.md

 ## Task synchronization and events timing

-The task synchronization and all the application timing are accomplished through the use of Events that can be set either by Tasks or by Alarms.
-In order to have a correct timing and avoid time drifts, all the Alarms that manage those Events are restarted before taking a specific action that uses that specific event linked to that alarm.
-This restart is done during specific portion of the program, in this way the impact on the overall performance are negible (<< 1 ms).
+The task synchronization and all the application timing are accomplished through the use of Events or Call-backs set by Alarms.
+In order to have a correct timing and avoid time drifts, all the Alarms that manage those Events are restarted before taking important actions.

 ## The serial port